 - Educational activities about OI & pain to various target groups

 - A toolbox on management of chronic pain for children and adults with OI

-We have had three constructive workshops in 2022 so far and are planning the fourth one.
-Our goal is to present some results at the Topical Meeting “Balancing life with OI” in Stockholm from June 8-11th 2023, where pain will be one of the main topics.
+Our goal is to present some results at the Topical Meeting “Balancing life with OI” in Stockholm from June 9-11th 2023, where pain will be one of the main topics.